MicrosoftDocs/azure-devops-docs/docs/pipelines/process/scheduled-triggers.md

 ::: moniker-end

 ::: moniker range="azure-devops-2019"

-Scheduled builds are not yet supported in YAML syntax.
+Scheduled builds are not supported in YAML syntax in Azure DevOps Server 2019.
 After you create your YAML build pipeline, you can use pipeline settings to specify a scheduled trigger.

 ::: moniker-end

 ::: moniker range="< azure-devops-2019"

-YAML pipelines are not yet available on TFS.
+YAML pipelines are not available on TFS.

 ::: moniker-end